Luscieu/obsidian/Fall 2025/PoliSci1025/Fascism and Feminism.md

 	- built around one major leader
 - Mass mobilization through monopolistic political party
 	- removes democracy after coming into power
+- Destroy intermediate organizations that don't follow its rules
+- Abolition of privacy through surveillance
+	- Everyone is to report anything or anybody that might harm the nation or its interests
+- Rule of law replaced by arbitrary violence (leader)

+#### Mussolini's Fascism
+- National unity
+- Liberalism - no, people should not be free to do what they want, they should be obedient and loyal to the state
+- Leader leads through celebration of war and violence
+- Individuals can be sacrificed for the state, worship the state

+#### Hitler's Nazism